zcgan/zcgan.github.io/index.md

 Sciences, Duke University (Kunshan)
 - 2020.12 Z. Gan is giving a Computational and Applied Mathematics (CAM) seminar, School of Mathematical Sciences, PKU
 - 2020.10 Z. Gan (with Ondrej Maxian, parter: Aleksandar Donev) is giving a virtual MSG seminar at Courant Institute, NYU
 - 2019.12 Z. Gan is giving an invited talk on the 2019 Applied Math Youth Forum, Shool of Mathematical Sciences and BICMR, PKU

-### Services
-- 2022-now, Z. Gan is serving as a member of the Curriculum Development and Review Committee, AMAT Thrust, HKUST(GZ)
-- 2022-now, Z. Gan is serving as a member of the External Liaison and Promotion Committee, AMAT Thrust, HKUST(GZ)
-- 2021-2022, Z.Gan is serving as a member of the M.Phil.
-Selection & Interview Committee (University level), HKUST(GZ)

 ### Referee for:
 - Physical Review Letters